MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/connect-work-items-to-git-dev-ops.md

 ## Development control

-The **Development** control records all Git development processes that support completion of the work item.
-This control can show your team information needed to take the next development step and minimize navigational steps to accomplish common development tasks.
-It also supports traceability, providing visibility into all the branches, commits, pull requests, and builds related to the work item.
+The **Development** control tracks all Git development activities that contribute to the completion of a work item.
+It provides your team with the necessary information to take the next development steps, minimizing the need for multiple navigational actions to accomplish common tasks.
+Additionally, it enhances traceability by displaying all related branches, commits, pull requests, and builds associated with the work item, ensuring comprehensive visibility into the development process.

 ::: moniker range=">= azure-devops-2020"
 :::image type="content" source="media/git/development-control.png" alt-text="Screenshot of work item form, Development control.":::